bjoern-andres/graph/README.md

 - Algorithms
   - Connected components by breadth-first search and disjoint sets
   - Shortest paths (SSSP, SPSP) in weighted and unweighted graphs
+  - Maximum s-t-flow
-  - Maximum s-t-flow (Push-Relabel Algorithm with FIFO vertex selection rule)
+    - Push-Relabel Algorithm with FIFO vertex selection rule
+    - Edmonds-Karp Algorithm
   - Minimum multicuts by interger programming, using Cplex or Gurobi